Snack73/Review-Sentiment-Analysis/readme.md

 # Review Analyzer for Product Reviews Dataset

 This project develops a review analyzer for a dataset containing product reviews, offering sentiment analysis and insights into review sentiment distribution.
-A similar approach can
+A similar approach can be used with the data that is scrapped off using the particular APIs.

 ## Table of Contents
 - [Features](#features)